Learning general conditional independence structures via the neighbourhood lattice: Background

-Let $\prob$ be a probability measure over the random vector $X=(X_{j})_{j\in\ground}$ and let $A,B,C$ be disjoint subsets of $V$.
+\emph{Conditional independence.} Let $\prob$ be a probability measure over the random vector $X=(X_{j})_{j\in\ground}$ and let $A,B,C$ be disjoint subsets of $V$.
 We write $X_{A}\indepprob X_{B}\given X_{C}$ to indicate that $X_{A}$ is conditionally independent of $X_{B}$ given $X_{C}$ under the probability measure $\prob$.
-We assume the reader is familiar with the concept of conditional independence; see \cite{dawid1979,dawid1980} for a formal introduction and discussion of its relevance in statistical applications.
 Denote the collection of all such conditional independence relations by $\ind(\prob)$.
-Then it is known that $\ind(\prob)$ is always a semi-graphoid, and if $\prob$ is a (strictly) positive measure then $\ind(\prob)$ is a graphoid.\footnote{A probability measure is called strictly positive if it has a density $q$ with respect to a product measure such that $q>0$; see e.g. Proposition~3.1 in \citet{lauritzen1996}.} These (semi-)graphoids are called \emph{probabilistic (semi-)graphoids}.
+Then it is known that $\ind(\prob)$ is always a semi-graphoid, and if $\prob$ is a (strictly) positive measure then $\ind(\prob)$ is a graphoid.\footnote{A probability measure is called strictly positive if it has a density $q$ with respect to a product measure such that $q>0$; see e.g. Proposition~3.1 in \cite{lauritzen1996}.} These (semi-)graphoids are called \emph{probabilistic (semi-)graphoids}, or simply \emph{probabilistic} for short.
 In many cases (e.g. Gaussian or symmetric binary), $\ind(\prob)$ is compositional, however, in general $\ind(\prob)$ need not be compositional \citep{studeny2006probabilistic,sadeghi2017faithfulness}.
 Each of the structures below furnishes examples of compositional graphoids.